18 WordPress Security Statistics for 2023.

 18 WordPress security statistics

-Approximately 4.3% of WordPress websites scanned with the security scanner SiteCheck in 2021 had been infected (hacked).
+Approximately 4.3% of WordPress websites scanned with the security scanner SiteCheck in 2021 suffered infection (hacks).
 That’s a little over 1 out of every 25 WordPress sites.

 Plugins are by far the most common source of WordPress vulnerabilities (2022)

-According to iThemes security, there were 1,779 WordPress vulnerabilities disclosed in 2022.
+iThemes Security disclosed 1,779 WordPress vulnerabilities in 2022.
 Of those, 1,659 (93.25%) originated from plugins.
 The remaining vulnerabilities came from themes (97 or 5.45%) and WordPress core files (23 or 1.29%).
 It confirms that WordPress is highly secure, but the software elements you add may not be.

 Credential stuffings are the most common type of attack (2022)